SwapnS/KDD-F21-ipl/README.md

 Results of every match in the IPL depends on the various conditions like venue, player performance, toss, performance in power play etc.

-By using all the necessary information, we are planning to build a classifier which predicts the winning probabilities for the playing teams.
+By using all the necessary information, we are planning to build a classifier which predicts the winner or the winning probabilities for the playing teams after the first innings.

 Also, a regression task can be implemented which can predict runs scored by current batting team at the end of the inning.